 By implementing a robust governance structure, organizations can:

-- set the right tone-at-the-top and allow it to permeate to department leads
+- set the right tone-at-the-top and allow it to permeate to department leads.

-- ensure data security and privacy obligations are met (whether regulatory or not)
+- ensure data security and privacy obligations are met (whether regulatory or not).

-- enable executive leadership to monitor cybersecurity roadmap progression and achievements
+- enable executive leadership to monitor cybersecurity roadmap progression and achievements.

-- provide a holistic view of risks throughout different business functions to make sure they are in alignment with strategic objectives
+- provide a holistic view of risks throughout different business functions to make sure they are in alignment with strategic objectives.

-A strong cybersecurity governing body is inclusive of key functions of the organization and not only the departments that have a direct responsibility for safeguarding of sensitive data.
+A strong cybersecurity governing body is inclusive of key functions of the organization and not only the departments that have a direct responsibility for safeguarding sensitive data and critical infrastructure.
 Organizations of all sizes are in need of establishing a governance structure that aligns with their environment.
 Companies should consider creating cybersecurity leads and organizations beyond a few internal subject matter experts.
 Typically, this should be led by a C-level position (e.g., Chief Information Security Officer) with a team to support its operations.
 This position is in charge of policy, process, and standards development, as well as providing subject matter guidance.
 Smaller organizations may benefit from a hybrid approach in which staff from other departments, such as IT, may play a hybrid role between their original function and the newly created cybersecurity function.

 Companies should also consider establishing cybersecurity committees.
 The committees are typically tasked with the strategy definition and to provide overall guidance for the program.
 They can be broken down by subject matter such as policy development, technology, regulatory and compliance, and privacy.
 Each employee, department lead, executive, and corporate board member should gain a universal understanding of cyber security regardless of the business function.